Scalable Pattern Matching in Metadata Graphs via Constraint Checking: Distributed System Design and Implementation

-In this section we present the constraint checking algorithms in the \emph{vertex-centric} abstraction of HavoqGT \cite{havoqgt.001}, a MPI-based framework that supports \emph{asynchronous} graph algorithms in the distributed environment.
+In this section, we present the constraint checking algorithms in the \emph{vertex-centric} abstraction of HavoqGT \cite{havoqgt.001}, an MPI-based framework that supports \emph{asynchronous} graph algorithms in the distributed environment.
 Our choice for HavoqGT is driven by multiple considerations: First, unlike most graph processing frameworks that primarily support the Bulk Synchronous Parallel (BSP) model, HavoqGT has been designed to support asynchronous algorithms which is essential to achieve high-performance.
-Asynchronous algorithms can exploit the low latency ($\sim$1$\mu$s) interconnect on leadership-class, High Performance Computing (HPC) platforms.
-Second, the framework has demonstrated excellent scaling properties \cite{Pearce:2013:STM:2510661.2511411, Pearce:2014:FPT:2683593.2683654}.
-Finally, it enables load balancing: HavoqGT's \emph{delegate partitioned graph} distributes the edges of each high-degree vertex across multiple compute nodes, which is crucial for achieving scalability for scale-free graphs with a skewed degree distribution.
+Asynchronous algorithms can exploit the low latency ($\sim$1$\mu$s) interconnect on leadership-class High Performance Computing (HPC) platforms.
+Second, the framework has demonstrated excellent scaling properties for a number of graph traversal problems~\cite{Pearce:2013:STM:2510661.2511411, Pearce:2014:FPT:2683593.2683654}.
+Finally, it enables load balancing: HavoqGT's \emph{delegate partitioned graph} distributes the edges of each high-degree vertex across multiple compute nodes, which is crucial for achieving scalability for scale-free graphs with skewed degree distribution.

 In HavoqGT, graph algorithms are implemented as vertex-callbacks: the user-defined $visit()$ callback can only access and update the state of a vertex.
 The framework offers the ability to generate events (a.k.a. \emph{visitors} in HavoqGT's vocabulary) that trigger this callback - either at the entire graph level using the $do\_traversal()$ method, or for a neighboring vertex using the $push(visitor)$ call.
 When a vertex wants to pass data to a neighbor, invoking $push(visitor)$ enqueues the relevant visitor to the distributed message queue, which exploits MPI asynchronous communication primitives for exchanging messages.
 This enables asynchronous vertex-to-vertex communication.
 The asynchronous graph computation completes when all events have been processed, which is determined by a distributed quiescence detection algorithm~\cite{Wellman.2000.858469}.